vincentrose88/SNPextractor/README.md

   * Options are: DOSAGE, GENOTYPE or LIKELIHOOD.
 Default: DOSAGE
  * Either of the following but not both.
   * `--cohort` Prefix for a specific cohort.
 Extract all individuals which matches this prefix.
 For example `57x` matches the CIMT cohort
   * `--ind` File containing a list of individuals you want extracted.
-One individual particid on each line, seperated by `\n`
+One individuals particid on each line, using "\n".
  * Optional parameters
   * `--ld` LD cut-off (for R^2) for excluding variants which are in LD with eachothers in the dataset.
 Only the variant with the highest imputation quality (info score) will be kept.
   * `--out` output filename.
 The suffix `.csv` will be added regardless.
 Default is: `SNPsExtracted.csv`